Ahmedsabry79/ASHARE-Great-Energy-Predictor-III/README.md

 # Resampling data:
 since the data is provided for a whole year hour by hour, it will be difficult to predict it all at once, so the model provides an option to resamle the timeseries into n hours steps such that if the resamplin steps are 4 then the day will be divided into 4 readings instead of 24, where each reading represent a mean of 6 hours. this step can be used to provide an approximate solution.
+To avoid resampling just put the resampling_steps to 24.

+Note: you should always put the time parameters in days, the data generator will account for the resampling.

 you can just run the training and validation phase by setting the model_mode parameter into 'train' (default) and running the main.py file

 TODO: upload the test.py file